sfwem/SFWEM-Docs/docs/Station_Builds/PAN_1.0.md

 9: CLick the "Apply"
 10: Wait about one min for the AirGATEWAY to reboot.
 11. Join the wi-fi network with SSID "www.ubnt.com" and join.
-12. Sign in the administratir username added in 7:B above, use the password: ubnt
+12. Sign in the administrator username added in 7:B above, use the password: ubnt

     Old password